A broken or decayed tooth can undermine your quality of life, causing pain, difficulty chewing, and speech problems.

-Dental crowns can address a variety of dental concerns.
+Dental crowns can address a variety of dental concerns at our practice.
 A crown can repair and strengthen a tooth affected by a large cavity, a crack, or erosion.
 Crowns are also used to support and protect a tooth following root canal treatment.
 Cosmetically, a porcelain crown can change the size and shape of a tooth, or improve the appearance of a dark tooth that does not respond to teeth whitening.
 Finally, crowns are used to permanently replace teeth.
 An implant-supported dental crown is the optimal way to replace a single missing tooth.
 Both traditional crowns and implant-supported crowns are commonly used in full-mouth reconstruction, in which several health and aesthetic concerns are corrected through a phased, comprehensive treatment plan.

 Why Choose Crowns?